 This is very much a back to basics post.
 But it’s a really important concept to understand.
 In my mind, it’s the key to becoming a self sufficient investor.
 This and index funds.
 Anyway, we are going to be discussing asset allocation and rebalancing in this how-to style post!

-In a prior post, I discussed how investing in the stock market is actually pretty simple.
+As a primer, I really recommend first reading this prior post where I discuss how investing in the stock market is actually pretty simple.

 The overall stock market has always – repeat always – gone up over the long-term (>10 years).